marcluque/Reversi-AI/README.md

 ### Iterative Deepening
 Iterative Deepening is a technique that may be applied regardless of the type of informed search.
 It is best described by thinking of an iterative exploration of the state space.
-The depth for the search is increased with each iteration, such that each iteration increase the search depth by 1.
+The depth for the search is increased with each iteration, such that each iteration increases the search depth by 1.
 This also means that every iteration the search has to start from the root of the tree.

 ### Move Sorting